project-sunbird/project-sunbird.github.io/pages/features-documentation/video_add.md

 ## Overview

-This functionality is used for adding a video in the content
+This functionality is used for adding a video within the content, using Sunbird's inbuilt content editor

 ## Adding Video
 <table>